wellyshen/react-cool-img/README.md

+> 🧪 This package is under testing, API might be changed rapidly.
+Please note any changes via [release](https://github.com/wellyshen/react-cool-img/releases).
+I'll provide full document as soon as possible.

 # React Cool Img

 React Cool Img is a lightweight React `<Img />` component, which helps you handle image UX (user experience) and performance optimization as a professonal guy 🤓